LSSTDESC/gen3_workflow/python/desc/gen3_workflow/parsl/README.md

   outCollection: shared/parsl_patch_test_{timestamp}
   dataQuery: tract=3828 AND patch=24 AND skymap='DC2'

-parslConfig: desc.gen3_workflow.bps.wms.parsl.threaded_pool_config_4
+parslConfig: desc.gen3_workflow.parsl.thread_pool_config_4
-#parslConfig: desc.gen3_workflow.bps.wms.parsl.threaded_pool_config_32
+#parslConfig: desc.gen3_workflow.parsl.thread_pool_config_32
-#parslConfig: desc.gen3_workflow.bps.wms.parsl.ht_debug_config
+#parslConfig: desc.gen3_workflow.parsl.ht_debug_config
-#parslConfig: desc.gen3_workflow.bps.wms.parsl.knl_htx_config
+#parslConfig: desc.gen3_workflow.parsl.knl_htx_config
 ```
 * `butlerConfig` should point to your Gen3 repo.
 * `inCollection` is the list of input collections.
 * `outCollection` is the name you give to your output collection.
 The `{timestamp}` field ensures that unique collection names are assigned.
 * `dataQuery` is the data selection to be made.
 The above example selects a single patch for processing using the `DC2` skymap.
 * `parslConfig` specifies which resources to use for running the pipetask jobs.
-The two `threaded_pool_confg`s specify a maximum of 4 and 32 concurrent threads to be used.
+The two `thread_pool_confg`s specify a maximum of 4 and 32 concurrent threads to be used.
 The `ht_debug_config` is configured to submit to the debug queue running on a Haswell node, and `knl_htx_config` uses Parsl's [`HighThroughputExecutor`](https://parsl.readthedocs.io/en/stable/userguide/execution.html#executors) to submit to KNL batch queues at NERSC.

 ### Running the Pipeline
 Running the pipeline code consists of entering